alexharri/website/posts/canvas-to-ascii.md

 This post was really fun to build and write!
 I hope you enjoyed reading it.

-ASCII rendering is perhaps not the most practically useful topic to write about, but I think the idea of using a high-dimensional vector to capture shape is interesting and could easily be applied to many other problems.
+ASCII rendering is perhaps not the most useful topic to write about, but I think the idea of using a high-dimensional vector to capture shape is interesting and could easily be applied to many other problems.
 There are parallels to be drawn to [word embeddings][word_embedding].

 [word_embedding]: https://en.wikipedia.org/wiki/Word_embedding